 - Australian National Botanic Gardens, Canberra, ACT (details) (website)

-- Botanic Gardens of Adelaide, Adelaide, South Australia (details) (website)
+- Botanic Gardens of South Australia, Adelaide, South Australia (details) (website)

 - George Brown Darwin Botanic Gardens, Darwin, Northern Territory (details) (website)